integrativemodeling/PM_NPC_Assembly/README.md

 7. score_graph - Code to score spatiotemporal models from a series of snapshot models.
 8. analysis - Code to analyze the spatiotemporal model of NPC assembly and the snapshot models along the pathway.

-The Zenodo version of this respository (XXX) also includes the model, in the simulations_round2 directory
+The Zenodo version of this respository (DOI:10.5281/zenodo.11129725) also includes the model, in the simulations_round2 directory